Billing & Fee Explanations

 ROTC Uniform Rental

-Cadets enrolled in Army, Air Force or Naval ROTC will be furnished the basic cadet uniforms.
-Cadets not enrolled in ROTC (Drills and Ceremonies Cadets) must pay a rental charge per semester for using uniforms.
-For more information on corps uniforms, please see Corps of Cadets.
+All cadets are billed annually in the fall for uniform usage.
+Cadets enrolled in Army, Air Force, or Naval ROTC programs are directly reimbursed by the Department of Defense for uniform usage.
+Cadets not enrolled in ROTC (Drill and Ceremonies Cadets) are not reimbursed.
+For more information on Corps uniforms, please see Corps of Cadets.

 Office of Graduate Studies